March 20, 2026

 - Refi fees eat up all the savings

-Heads Up: Each refinance triggers a credit pull and potentially resets your loan term.
+Heads Up: Each refinance triggers a credit pull and may reset your loan term, which can increase total interest paid over time if not planned strategically.

 What Lenders Want to See Before Approving Another Refi?